We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 While the transport planning process is multifaceted, it typically involves the following stages:

 1. Appraisal and design: This initial phase involves assessing existing land use, transport conditions and transport operators.
-This enables a forecast of future needs and transport solutions that align with development objectives and transport policy.
+This enables transport planners to forecast future needs and transport solutions that align with development objectives and transport policy.

 2. Supporting planning applications: Transport planners prepare detailed reports and assessments that accompany planning applications, demonstrating how proposed developments will address a wide range of transport-related challenges and contribute positively to the local area.